-Seeking damages on general terms in the civil proceedings is available also to competitors.
-Can the case be handled In accordance with Article 5051 of the Code of Civil Procedure, a through an accelerated simplified procedure is applied to cases concerning contractual claims procedure? that fall under the jurisdiction of district courts if the value of the matter at issue does not exceed PLN 10,000, and in claims arising from a warranty, guarantee, quality guarantee or the non-compliance of consumer goods with a consumer sales contract if the value of the subject of the agreement does not exceed the same amount.
-In this simplified procedure, complaints, answers to complaints, motions to set aside a default judgment, and pleadings containing evidence must be filed using official forms.
+Can the case be handled through an accelerated procedure?

+In accordance with Article 5051 of the Code of Civil Procedure, a simplified procedure is applied to cases concerning contractual claims that fall under the jurisdiction of district courts if the value of the matter at issue does not exceed PLN 20 000, and in claims arising from a warranty, guarantee, quality guarantee or the non-compliance of consumer goods with a consumer sales contract if the value of the subject of the agreement does not exceed the same amount.
 There is no such accelerated/simplified procedure provided for administrative proceedings.

-Are there any specific General rules apply.
-However, in the court proceedings initiated by requirements regarding the appeal against a decision of the President of the OCCP the the provision of evidence documents containing trade secrets are protected - the court may, at to the court? the request of a party or ex officio, order the right of access of other parties to evidence enclosed by the parties to case files in the course of court proceedings to be limited, insofar as may be necessary, if access to such evidence could involve disclosure of trade secrets or other secrets protected under separate regulations.
+Are there any specific requirements regarding the provision of evidence to the court?

+General rules apply.
+However, in the court proceedings initiated by the appeal against a decision of the President of the OCCP, the documents containing trade secrets are protected - the court may, at the request of a party or ex officio, order the right of access of other parties to evidence enclosed by the parties to case files in the course of court proceedings to be limited, insofar as may be necessary, if access to such evidence could involve disclosure of trade secrets or other secrets protected under separate regulations.

 In cases based on infringement of the Act on Combating Unfair Competition (the act which implements Directive 2006/114) the burden of proof of the validity of information displayed on products or product packaging, or statements made in an advertisement, rests on the person accused of an unfair trading practice associated with misleading information.

-Are there specific Consumers can seek legal assistance and information from the procedural reliefs for consumer ombudsman.
-The consumer ombudsman may file civil suits consumers or consumer for consumers, as provided in art.
+Are there specific procedural reliefs for consumers or consumer associations?

+Consumers can seek legal assistance and information from the Consumer Ombudsman.
+The Consumer Ombudsman may file civil suits for consumers, as provided in art.
 42 of the CCP Act.
-Suit filed by the associations? consumer ombudsman is exempted from court fees.
+Suits filed by the Consumer Ombudsman are exempted from court fees.

 According to Article 87 paragraph 5 of the Code of Civil Procedure, in cases related to the protection of consumer rights, a representative of an organisation whose statutory duties include protecting consumer rights may act as a proxy.

 In accordance with Article 47930 of the Code of Civil Procedure, where a decision of the President of the OCCP is appealed against, the Court of CCP may, at the request of the party filing the appeal, suspend enforcement of the decision until the case is resolved.

 In accordance with Article 11036 of the Code of Civil Procedure, cases arising from agreements in which the plaintiff is a consumer also fall under domestic jurisdiction if the consumer has its place of residence or usual stay in the Republic of Poland and if it took the actions necessary to conclude an agreement in the Republic of Poland.
 In such cases, the other party to an agreement with a consumer is treated as if it had a place of residence or registered office in the Republic of Poland if it has a branch or unit in the Republic of Poland and the agreement involves the operation of that branch or unit.
-According to Article 1105 of the Code of Civil Procedure, an agreement that excludes the jurisdiction of Polish courts may not concern cases that result or could result from agreements concluded by a consumer that has its place of residence or usual stay in the

-Republic of Poland.
+According to Article 1105 of the Code of Civil Procedure, an agreement that excludes the jurisdiction of Polish courts may not concern cases that result or could result from agreements concluded by a consumer that has its place of residence or usual stay in the Republic of Poland.